Traditional demand vs branded demand

 Combine Both Approaches for the Best Results

-Combining traditional lead generation with branded demand strategies allows marketers to benefit from both short-term lead volume and long-term brand loyalty.
+Combining traditional demand generation with branded demand strategies allows marketers to benefit from both short-term lead volume and long-term brand loyalty.

 Marketers can create a dual-funnel strategy by using branded demand to fill the top of the funnel by using high-quality content marketing, social media and educational resources to build awareness, trust, and emotional connections.